opnsense/docs/source/manual/how-tos/caddy.rst

 * Wildcard Domain and Subdomain support
 * Access Lists to restrict access based on static networks
 * Basic Auth to restrict access by username and password
-* Forward Auth support in handlers
+* Forward Auth with Authelia
 * Syslog-ng integration and HTTP Access Log
 * NTLM Transport
 * Header manipulation